alcfeoh/ng2-training/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.9.

-First clone this repository and run npm install to install all dependencies.
+First clone this repository and run `npm install` to install all dependencies.

+On Ubuntu, you might need to run: `npm run postinstall` to get the typings installed.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.